0xPARC/0xparc-intro-book/easy/src/pair.typ

 nondegenerate bilinear function
 $ pair : E times E -> ZZ slash N ZZ $
 for some large integer $N$.
-I think this should be called a *bilinear pairing*, but for some reason everyone just says *pairing* instead.
+We think this should be called a _bilinear pairing_, but for some reason everyone just says _pairing_ instead.
-A curve is called *pairing-friendly* if this pairing can be computed reasonably quickly (e.g. BN254 is pairing-friendly, but Curve25519 is not).
+A curve is called _pairing-friendly_ if this pairing can be computed reasonably quickly (e.g. BN254 is pairing-friendly, but Curve25519 is not).